-Having relevant and clear information available allows for a consistent approach and understanding.
 It allows people to understand standards applicable to them.
-To be successful at presenting a COVIDSafe event the following is important:
+The following is important:

-- Providing workers (including contractors) with information on procedures, guidance or ways of working that have been introduced for COVIDSafety; - Sharing this information to workers before they start work; - Sharing relevant parts of this information with others who are not your workers (for example patrons, public or visitors), where required (this could include signs or notices); - Planning for how you will pass information and guidance to people who don't have English as their first language and others who may struggle with written and verbal communication; - Holding conversations with your workers to keep them updated (where changes may be required), - \circ $\;$ listening to workers and acting on their concerns; and - including a current information board at a prominent location with a daily update message or another way of regular communication.
+- Providing your COVID Marshal/s with an understanding of the event mitigation strategies within their area, their role, how to approach people to change their behaviour to be COVID Safe and what to do if they can't deal with a situation; - Providing workers (including contractors) with information on procedures, guidance or ways of working that have been introduced for COVID Safety; - Sharing this information to workers before they start work; - Sharing relevant parts of this information with others who are not your workers (for example patrons, public or visitors), where required (this could include signs or notices); - Planning for how you will pass information and guidance to people who don't have English as their first language and others who may struggle with written and verbal communication; - Holding conversations with your workers to keep them updated (where changes may be required), - \circ $\;$ listening to workers and acting on their concerns; and - including a current information board at a prominent location with a daily update message or another way of regular communication.

-COVID19 Training
+COVID19 TRAINING